Application, Eligibility and audition/artistic review

 TECHNICAL THEATRE

-- Interview with a panel of judges about your experience in theatre production and interest in the field.
+2. Participate in an interview with a panel of judges to discuss your experience in theatre production and your interest in pursuing the field further.

 VISUAL ARTS